You can spend a lot of money on an indoor bike trainer or turbo trainer and take your indoor cycling experience close to the real thing.

 Cons – the Tacx Flow Smart comes with many of the same features, and is newer and cheaper.
 There is no riser block.

-Best Bike Trainer without a Power Sensor
+Best Bike Trainer without a Speed Sensor

 The first thing to say about the Saris is that it is not a smart bike trainer, ie, it cannot adjust the resistance to match the environment on Zwift.